 Nick Freeman took a BA in English at Leeds University before doing postgraduate work at the University of Bristol.
 He taught at Bristol, the Open University, and the University of the West of England before coming to Loughborough in 2006.

 Nick's teaching is currently concentrated in the second and third years of the undergraduate degree course.
-Second years will encounter him on Modernisms and Victorian Literature, as well as on his optional module, The Weird Tale, a journey into strange supernatural worlds inhabited by writers such as Algernon Blackwood, Shirley Jackson, and Thomas Ligotti.
+Second years will encounter him on Victorian Literature, as well as on his optional module, The Weird Tale, a journey into strange supernatural worlds inhabited by writers such as Shirley Jackson, Robert Aickman, and Thomas Ligotti.
 Here students can experiment with creative writing as well as more conventional literary criticism.
-Third years will work with him on their dissertations, and he also contributes to MA modules in literature and creative writing.
+Third years will work with him on their dissertations, and he also contributes to the creative writing MA.

 Nick’s scholarly research is a combination of literary criticism and cultural history and is largely in two areas.